Board of County Commissioners accepts the

-The Golden Gate City Master Plan was presented to the Golden Gate Civic Association at their monthly meeting held on Monday, November 10, 2025.
+The Golden Gate City Master Plan was presented to the Golden Gate Civic Association on Monday, November 10, 2025.
 The PowerPoint presented is available for viewing below.

 GGCivicAssociation111025-PowerPoint.pdf(PDF, 10MB)